AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

     -   If you set the networkRetryCount parameter to a value other than 0, the player retries the playback when it enters the loading status due to network errors.
 The number of retries is the value of the networkRetryCount parameter and the retry interval is the value of the mNetworkTimeout parameter.
     -   If the loading status persists after the maximum number of retries is reached, the `onError` callback is fired.
 In this case, the ErrorInfo.getCode\(\) method returns ErrorCode.ERROR\_LOADING\_TIMEOUT.
     -   If the networkRetryCount parameter is set to 0, the `onInfo` callback is fired when a network timeout occurs.
-In this case, the InfoBean.getCode\(\) method returns InfoCode.NetworkRetry.
-To resolve the issue, you can call the `reload` method of ApsaraVideo Player SDK for Android to reload network packets or perform other operations as required.
+In this case, the InfoBean.getCode\(\) method returns InfoCode.NetworkRetry.**** To resolve the issue, you can call the `reload` method of ApsaraVideo Player SDK for Android to reload network packets or perform other operations as required.
 The application can process the relevant logic.
 20. Configure buffer and delay settings.

     ApsaraVideo Player SDK for Android provides the `PlayerConfig` class for you to configure buffer and delay settings.
-Example:
+Sample code:

     ```
     // Query the configuration.